DaveParillo/intermediate-cpp/_sources/containers/associative-containers.rst

 If the data added to the vector is random, then this becomes increasingly less likely as the size grows.

-We might sometimes get very unlucky and not find the element until the access the last element.
+We might sometimes get very unlucky and not find the element until we access the last element.
 Over many searches, on average, we will have to examine :math:`N \over 2` elements.